Angel Beats!: Visual novel

 It was reported in 2010 that Jun Maeda was writing the scenario for a visual novel video game adaptation of Angel Beats!, and the game was officially announced in September 2013.
 Developed by Key, Maeda led the production team as the designer and one of the scenario writers.
-Two additional writers included Kai, who previously contributed on the scenario of Clannad, and Leo Kashida, who had worked on the scenario of Tomoyo After: It's a Wonderful Life and Little Busters!.
+Two additional writers included Kai, who previously contributed to the scenario of Clannad, and Leo Kashida, who had worked on the scenario of Tomoyo After: It's a Wonderful Life and Little Busters!.
 The art director and character designer is Na-Ga.
 Rated for all ages, Angel Beats!
-1st Beat was released on June 26, 2015 for Windows.
+1st Beat was released on June 26, 2015, for Windows.
 The scenario covers up to the tenth episode of the anime as well as Iwasawa's, Matsushita's and Yui's routes with Otonashi as the main protagonist.
 Six total volumes were initially planned, with subsequent volumes covering the rest of the character routes.
 However, in the afterword of the 11th volume of Angel Beats!
 Heaven's Door released in December 2016, Maeda revealed that subsequent volumes had been cancelled, with the content that had been planned for future games used as a basis for the manga Angel Beats!
 The Last Operation.